GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 description: >
   Report information on whether frames present in the document were blocked from using the Back/Forward Cache on navigation.
 subhead: >
-  Find which navigations were blocked from using the BFCache, and why
+  Find which navigations were blocked from using the bfcache, and why
 date: 2023-01-17
 authors:
   - chrisdavidmills